sjanahan/tlc/README.md

 An interactive application for learning Tamil through English with a focus on grammar.

 ### Goal
 To teach the building blocks of constructing original thoughts in Tamil.
+Starting with written Tamil and progressing into spoken Tamil.

 ### Index
 1. Tamil Letters